 Despite laws in every state which make it illegal to leave the scene of a car accident involving injury to person or property, drivers often attempt to flee the scenes of accidents they have caused.
-The most common flight from an accident scene probably involves parking lot collisions, where a driver strikes somebody else's parked car.
+The most common flight from an accident scene involves parking lot collisions, in which a driver strikes somebody else's parked car.
 While that is certainly annoying, the more serious hit-and-run incidents involve drivers fleeing the scene of personal injury accidents, typically without summoning the help required by injured persons at the scene.

 A large number of hit-and-run drivers flee the scene because they are uninsured, and even if later identified they may not have any insurance coverage or assets against which an award of damages could be recovered.